-G) Equal Opportunities and Vulnerable Pupils
+H) Equal Opportunities, Vulnerable Pupils and pupils with SEND

 We have high expectations for behaviour from everyone, including those with a disability.
 The staff will take full account of individual differences, including cultural background, ethnicity, abilities, age and gender.
 Teachers will plan experiences appropriate to meet the children's needs and encourage them to reach the highest possible standards.
 During their time at school, some pupils will require extra support in managing their behaviour.
 At these times the behaviour strategy may need to be adapted to support vulnerable pupils.
 If a pupil is excluded from the school, this will be undertaken within the Policy guidelines.
 On return to the school a plan will be developed to support the pupil's reintegration into the classroom.